a-r-d/a-r-d.github.io/_posts/2017-04-16-introducing-submittal-extractor.markdown

   1. You need to get the text from the PDF file.
   2. You need to programmatically recognize and extract the "Submittal" entries from the text.
-  3. You need to handle different variations on the MasterFormat spec, because apparently no two architects format these the same exact way!
+  3. You need to handle different variations on the MasterFormat spec because apparently no two architects format these the same exact way!
   4. You need to create an way for the user to submit documents and get their output.

 Ultimately the end result was that I could not be 100% accurate, but I could achieve more like 80% or 90% accuracy with 80% or 90% of documents.
-There was always be some crazy formatting the breaks the extractor, even though there was a spec that architects were supposed to follow.
+There will always be some crazy formatting that breaks the extractor, even though there was a spec that architects were supposed to follow.

 ## What is the output?